 Jeanna Walsh, MD is a practicing medical oncologist with New Hampshire Oncology Hematology offices.
 She has a special interest in optimizing quality of life and clinical outcomes for cancer patients following treatment.

-Our Fall 2018 Anticancer Lifestyle Program class meets on Thursdays from 5-7:30.
-Class begins September 13 and ends November 29.
+Our Spring 2019 Anticancer Lifestyle Program class meets on Tuesdays from 5-7:30.
+Class begins March 19 and ends June 11.
 Students should check our Class Information section weekly for updates.
 In the sections below, we will provide details on how to prepare for upcoming sessions, post announcements about upcoming classes, and add updates about upcoming local events and helpful resources.

 The cost of the 12-week program is $120.00 and some insurance policies will reimburse.
 There may be some scholarships available, please ask if you are in need.